Baluchari sari: Motifs: themes and variety

-Baluchari saris, or locally called Baluchari saris, today often have depictions from scenes of Mahabharat and Ramayana.
-During the Mughal and British eras, they had a square design in the pallu with paisley motifs in them, and depicted scenes from the lives of the Nawab of Bengal featuring women smoking hookahs, nawabs driving horse carriages, and even European officers of the East India Company.
+Baluchari saris, locally called Baluchori saris, today often have depictions from scenes of Mahabharat and Ramayana.
+During the Mughal and British eras, they had a square design in the pallu with paisley motifs in them.
+They depicted scenes from the lives of the Nawab of Bengal featuring women smoking hookahs, nawabs driving horse carriages, and even European officers of the East India Company.
 It would take two craftsmen working for almost a week to produce one sari.
 The main material used is silk and the sari is polished after weaving.

+Baluchari saris illustrate Hindu mythological scenes, nature, folklore, legends, historical events, and abstract designs.
+They showcase gods, heroes, nature elements, love stories, battles, and contemporary patterns.

 While there isn’t a lot of variation in the method of weaving used today, balucharis can be broadly categorized based on the threads used in weaving the patterns: